While the peak months for tornadoes are April to June, several destructive storm systems caused damage across parts of the southern U.S. before April.

 (Photo: Tornado damage in St Bernard Parish, Louisiana on March 23, 2022.
 Source: NOLAReady via Twitter)

-Popular Science magazine says, “The new predictions put the number of tornadoes for 2022 at around 1,350 to 1,475, above a yearly average of 1,253.
+Popular Science magazine said, “The new predictions put the number of tornadoes for 2022 at around 1,350 to 1,475, above a yearly average of 1,253.
 April is supposed to be particularly busy with a predicted 200 to 275 storms (last year in April there were just 73).
 But the big takeaway is that they’ll likely hit places outside of what’s traditionally been known as ‘Tornado Alley.’”

 Central plains states like Oklahoma still have tornadoes but researchers have discovered that statistically, tornado activity is shifting to the southeastern parts of the U.S.